 Why does there need to be 2 facilitators for a session?

 It is to manage the safety of clients.
-Two facilitators to keep an on eye on client(s) is imperative, if a client was to become triggered this could have a negative effect on the horses, and if the horses gets distressed this could have a negative effect on the client.
+Two facilitators to keep an on eye on client(s) is imperative; if a client was to experience strong emotions this may have a negative effect on the horses, and if the horses get distressed this may have a negative effect on the client.
 Having the accredited therapist to manage the wellbeing on the client, and the experienced equine specialist managing the wellbeing of the horses is essential, to ensure the safety of all

 What are risk assessments?